progfolio/elpaca/doc/manual.md

 #### :pre-build

-Commands and/or elisp evaluated prior to `:build` steps.
+Commands and/or elisp evaluated prior to `:build` steps with the package repository as `default-directory`.
 Each command is either an elisp form or a list of strings executed in a shell context of the form:

 ```emacs-lisp
 ("executable" "argument"...)